-In our series of Best Guides, here’s the latest update to our recommended CPUs list.
-All numbers in the text are updated to reflect pricing at the time of writing (29-Aug).
+In our series of Best CPU guides, here’s the latest update to our recommended Gaming CPUs list.
+All numbers in the text are updated to reflect pricing at the time of writing (Nov 6th).
 Numbers in graphs reflect MSRP.

 The majority of our recommendations aim to hit the performance/price curve just right, with a side nod to power consumption as well.

 If you want a great mainstream gaming processor, that works great for builds from $1000 and up, then we recommend the AMD Ryzen 7 1700 and the Intel Core i7-8700.

 Between the two, the Ryzen 7 1700 currently sits as the better option: it is widely available, is a little bit cheaper, has two more cores, cheaper motherboards on offer, and is overclockable.
 The Intel Core i7-8700 has a much higher stock frequency and better IPC, which will help on most games that only use a few cores, but is a victim to undersupply where most of our regular retailers either have none, or are charging a premium.